 Sudafed 12 Hour Pressure+Pain Side Effects

-Note: This page contains side effects data for the generic drug naproxen / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sudafed 12 Hour Pressure+Pain.
+Note: This document contains side effect information about naproxen / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Sudafed 12 Hour Pressure+Pain.

 For the Consumer